mjun0812/mjun0812.github.io/src/content/posts_en/2025-01-27-hf-torch-clear-memory.md

 published: true
 ---

 Hello.
-This time I'll write about how to unload once-loaded HuggingFace models and release memory for both CPU RAM and GPU VRAM.
+This time I'll write about how to unload previously loaded HuggingFace models and release memory for both CPU RAM and GPU VRAM.
 While I mention HuggingFace, the methods introduced in this article can also be used for PyTorch models.

 Since I experimented with several approaches, I'll first state the conclusions about memory release methods, then explain what methods I tried and the mechanisms of memory release.